 - Antitrust legislation against big business and vested monopoly powers.

 - Greater protection for labour, e.g. new restrictions on child labour.

-- Federal Reserve act creating greater ability to increase money supply.
+- Federal Reserve Act – which allowed the Federal Reserve the ability to increase the money supply.

 The New Freedom, 1913